TheSpiritMan/DevOps-Tools/03 Docker/Lab4 - Dockerfile/README.md

     - Allows the default shell used for the shell form of commands to be overridden.
     - Each `SHELL` instruction overrides all previous `SHELL` instructions, and affects all subsequent instructions.
     - Allows an alternate shell be used such as zsh, csh, tcsh, powershell, and others.

+## Sample of Multi-Stage Dockerfile
+    ```
+    # stage 1
+    FROM node:latest as node
+    WORKDIR /app
+    COPY . .
+    RUN npm install
+    RUN npm run build --prod

+    # stage 2
+    FROM ubuntu/nginx
+    COPY --from=node /app/dist/simplilearn-dev-ops-project1-angular /var/www/html
+    ```

+- The above Dockerfile is from the Repository of my own.
+The Link to the project can be found [here](https://github.com/TheSpiritMan/Simplilearn-DevOps-Project1-Angular).
+- This project comes as Task 2 of Lab5.